Skip to content

 Functions of an Operating System

-Be ready to list and explain at least five functions.
-Examples are user interface, process management, memory management, file management, and security.
+The main functions of an operating system: user interface, process management, memory management, file management, and security.

 Functions of an Operating System